 “I’ve been a sports fanatic all my life, so naturally I wanted to jump right into the intramural program here at Anderson.
 What began as a way for me to continue my hobby quickly became a way to meet new people and to also get away from the stresses of life.
 There’s a sport for everybody, and you don’t have to be good to play.
 It’s a great way to have a great time with your friends.” – Kyle Fawcett BA ’16, marketing major

 Anderson University is home to 20 NCAA Division III sports.
 Raven fans love to cheer on student-athletes at their games, and the campus enjoys celebrating their accomplishments both on the court and in the classroom.
-Sports at AU include football, volleyball, baseball, softball, men’s and women’s basketball, cross country, track and field, golf, soccer. swimming, tennis, and new in 2018 is men’s and women’s lacrosse, which was recently introduced in 2018.
+Sports at AU include football, volleyball, baseball, softball, men’s and women’s basketball, cross country, track and field, golf, soccer. swimming, tennis, and men’s and women’s lacrosse, which was recently introduced in 2018.

 Percent of students living on campus.